Trainability barriers and opportunities in quantum generative modeling: Supplementary Note - Analysis on the MMD loss function

 In this section, we provide analysis on the MMD loss functions, including detailed proofs as well as further discussion of our analytical results in the main text.
-Specifically, Appendix~\ref{app:mmd-k-body-observable} shows how the MMD loss can be viewed as the expectation of an observable and analyzes how its properties depend on the bandwidth $\sigma$.
-A detailed analysis of the MMD loss landscape for a tensor product QCBM is provided in Appendix~\ref{app:mmd-var}.
-Lastly, in Appendix~\ref{app:mmd-faithfulness}, we investigate the suitability of the MMD for learning global properties of a target distribution depending on our choice in bandwidth parameter.
+Specifically, Supplementary Note~\ref{app:mmd-k-body-observable} shows how the MMD loss can be viewed as the expectation of an observable and analyzes how its properties depend on the bandwidth $\sigma$.
+A detailed analysis of the MMD loss landscape for a tensor product QCBM is provided in Supplementary Note~\ref{app:mmd-var}.
+The trainability results are extended to a general Pauli rotation QCBM in Supplementary Note~\ref{appx:mmd-general-pauli}.
+Lastly, in Supplementary Note~\ref{app:mmd-faithfulness}, we investigate the suitability of the MMD for learning global properties of a target distribution depending on our choice in bandwidth parameter.

 For convenience, we start by recalling that the MMD loss is of the form

 with the classical Gaussian kernel

 where $\|. \|_2$ is the 2-norm, $\sigma > 0$ is the so-called \textit{bandwidth} parameter, and $x_i, y_i$ are the value of bit $i$ in bitstrings $\xv, \yv$ (of length $n$), respectively.